Humera massacre (2020): Background

-During the Tigray conflict, the ENDF claimed to have obtained control of Humera Airport, 70 km south of Humera, on 10 November and claimed to gain control of Humera on 12 November.
+During the Tigray War, the ENDF claimed to have obtained control of Humera Airport, 70 km south of Humera, on 10 November and claimed to gain control of Humera on 12 November.

 Testimonies

 Refugees who had been interviewed by the Daily Telegraph implicated the Ethiopian military and Amhara militias in a massacre in Humera on unknown dates in early November 2020.
 The refugees stated that they "were attacked by knife-wielding militiamen from the neighbouring Amhara region, who had joined forces with federal troops and cut people to death as they tried to escape."
 Zenebe, an ethnic Tigrayan, stated, "The soldiers of Abiy Ahmed didn't differentiate between people.
 They crushed all the people.
 It is like a genocide."
 Gidey, also a Tigrayan, stated, "I saw soldiers kill a taxi man and the two people in the taxi because there was a poster of the Tigrayan president in the car."
 One witness said that he had seen twenty bodies killed by knives, guns and shelling.

 A 54-year old refugee interviewed by The Guardian, Gush Tela from Humera, stated that he was beaten by federal security forces "until he was covered in blood and could not walk".
 He stated that the federal forces transferred him to an Amhara youth group, Fano, who freed him.
 Tela stated that the Fano were ordered to destroy Humera and "'finish' Tigrayans".
 Tela said that he witnessed a man "beheaded with machetes".
 Other refugees showed wounds that they attributed to "knife and machete attacks by Fano militia".
 A Humera resident, Meles, interviewed by The New York Times in a refugee camp, stated that the Amhara militias that arrived in Humera had "cut people's heads".

 On 23 November, AFP stated that the administration of the conquered parts of Western Tigray had been taken over by officials from Amhara Region.